 - 11. A component reporting entity may evaluate and identify a public-private partnership (P3) structural arrangement or transactional arrangement that meets the definition and disclosure requirements of SFFAS 49, Public-Private Partnerships: Disclosure Requirements and the reporting principles of SFFAS 47, Reporting Entity.
-This TR proposes the use of a flowchart as well as answering selected questions brought to the task force's attention to help quide practitioners when SFFAS 49 disclosures may need to supplement disclosures for an organization that meets SFFAS 47 criteria. - 12.
-For example, SFFAS 47, paragraph 80 acknowledges that federal entities can have related party relationships with organizations that should be disclosed, especially if those relationships are significant.
-Where an entity involved in a P3 arrangement or transaction is determined to be a disclosure entity or a related party under SFFAS 47, the respective disclosure requirements of both SFFAS 47 and SFFAS 49 requirements, then SFFAS 49 disclosure requirements should be coordinated.5. - 13.
-Typical steps in coordinating P3 disclosures with disclosures required by SFFAS 47, Reporting Entity include: (1) identifying the entities involved in the P3 arrangement or transaction (e.g., private partners, special purpose vehicles); (2) determine for each identified entity in the P3 whether it is a consolidation entity, disclosure entity, or related party under SFFAS 47, Reporting Entity.
+This TR proposes disclosure guidance for P3 arrangements that may involve organizations outlined in SFFAS 475. - 12.
+For example, SFFAS 47, paragraph 80 acknowledges that federal entities can have related party relationships with organizations that should be disclosed, especially if those relationships are of such significance that it would be misleading to exclude.
+Where an entity involved in a P3 arrangement or transaction is determined to be a disclosure entity or a related party under SFFAS 47, the respective disclosure requirements of both SFFAS 47 and SFFAS 49 should be coordinated.6. - 13.
+Typical steps in coordinating P3 disclosures with disclosures required by SFFAS 47, Reporting Entity include: (1) identifying the entities involved in the P3 arrangement or transaction (e.g., private partners, special purpose vehicles, etc.); (2) determine for each identified entity in the P3 whether it is a consolidation entity, disclosure entity, or related party under SFFAS 47, Reporting Entity.
 For related parties, disclosures are required only where related party relationships are of such significance to the reporting entity that it would be misleading to exclude information about such relationships.
-For any disclosure entities or related parties, related disclosures should be coordinated with P3 disclosures. - 14.
-If a private entity is consolidated and thus treated as being part of the overall reporting entity's general purpose federal financial reports, does SFFAS 49 apply? - 15.
-No. The disclosure requirements of SFFAS 49 would not apply to P3s that are consolidated.
+For any disclosure entities or related parties, related disclosures should be coordinated with P3 disclosures.

+14. If a private entity is consolidated and thus treated as being part of the overall reporting entity's general purpose federal financial reports, does SFFAS 49 apply?

+15. No. The disclosure requirements of SFFAS 49 would not apply to P3s that are consolidated.
 Consolidation of a P3 entity will aggregate its discrete financial amounts and presentation of information with the individual financial amounts and information of all the organizations that constitute a single economic reporting entity.
-Please note that consolidation entities as defined herein are considered federal reporting entities and should apply GAAP as defined in SFFAS 34.
-The Hierarchy of Generally Accepted Accounting Principles, Including the Application of Standards Issued by the Financial Accounting Standards Board.
-Refer to SFFAS 47, Reporting Entity, paragraphs 66 - 68 for applicable guidance. - 16.
-If you have a P3 arrangement or transaction that meets the SFFAS 47 inclusion criteria and is reported as a disclosure entity or is deemed a related party, which SFFAS 49 disclosures apply? - 17.
-Professional judgement will be required in determining how SFFAS 47 and SFFAS 49 disclosures are coordinated.
-Please refer to Appendix B, page 29, Summary of Disclosure Requirements for both SFFAS 49 and SFFAS 47 disclosures.
-SFFAS 47 and SFFAS 49 have similar disclosure objectives and requirements however, some SFFAS 49 supplemental disclosures specifically for P3 arrangements/transaction could include:
+Please note that consolidation entities as defined herein are considered federal reporting entities and should apply GAAP as defined in SFFAS 34, The Hierarchy of Generally Accepted Accounting Principles, Including the Application of Standards Issued by the Financial Accounting Standards Board.
+Refer to SFFAS 47, Reporting Entity, paragraphs 66 - 68 for applicable guidance.

+16. If you have a P3 arrangement or transaction which involve organizations that meet the SFFAS 47 inclusion criteria and are reported as either a disclosure entity or related party, which SFFAS 49 disclosures apply?